 For the sugar cookie:

-- Mix the flour, baking powder, baking soda, salt, and cornstarch in a bowl and set aside.
+- Mix 2 ¾ cups all-purpose flour, 1 ¼ teaspoons baking powder, ¼ teaspoon baking soda, ½ teaspoon salt, and 1 tablespoon cornstarch in a bowl and set aside.

-- In a large bowl with a hand mixer, or using a stand mixer, cream the butter and sugar together on high speed until light and fluffy.
-Add the vanilla and almond extract and mix for 10 seconds, then add the eggs one at a time and mix on medium high.
-Finally, add the sour cream and mix until blended, scraping down the sides of the bowl as needed.
+- In a large bowl with a hand mixer, or using a stand mixer, cream ¾ cup unsalted butter and 1 ¼ cups granulated sugar together on high speed until light and fluffy, about 4-5 minutes.
+Add 1 ½ teaspoons vanilla extract and ½ teaspoon of almond extract and mix for 10 seconds, then add 2 large eggs one at a time and mix on medium high.
+Finally, add ¾ cup sour cream and mix until blended, scraping down the sides of the bowl as needed.

 - Add the dry ingredients and mix on low speed in 2-3 batches until the dough just comes together.